Professors Artigue, Coronell, Hariri, D. Henthorn, K. Henthorn, McClellan, Nolte, Sauer, and Serbezov.

 Properties of silicon wafers; wafer-level processes, surface and bulk micromachining, thin-film deposition, dry and wet etching, photolithography, process integration, simple actuators.
 Introduction to microfluidic systems.
 MEMS applications: capacitive accelerometer, cantilever and pressure sensor.

-Multicomponent separation of petroleum by flash vaporization and by distillation.
-Catalytic processes for production of light petroleum products from heavier derivatives.
-Production of petrochemicals such as ethylene, methanol, and ammonia from natural gas.
-Group projects on refinery and petrochemical processes.
-Material balances and economic evaluations.
-Application of computer design packages and spreadsheets.
+Multicomponent separation of petroleum by flash vaporization.
+Processes for production of light petroleum products from heavier derivatives.
+Production of petrochemicals such as ethylene, methanol, and ammonia from natural gas and other fossil fuels.
+Group projects and presentations on refinery and petrochemical processes.
+Material balances and economic evaluations of the processes.

 CHE 513 Advanced Chemical Engineering Thermodynamics 4R-0L-4C Pre: CHE 304